About the book

 ramble about review this book

-I first saw this book on NetGalley and was immediately drawn to the cover.
+I was immediately drawn to the cover of this book.
 After I read the summary I got even more interested because the kickass heroine reminded me of Junco Coot, one of my favorite book characters ever.
 You know how I love me a kickass heroine.
-I immediately requested for a review copy and was so pumped when my request was approved.

 What’s it about?